Neurobiology

 NEUROSCI 101-8 First-Year Writing Seminar (1 Unit) Small, writing and discussion-oriented course exploring a specific topic or theme, and focused on the fundamentals of effective, college-level written communication.
 Not eligible to be applied towards a WCAS major or minor except where specifically indicated.

 NEUROSCI 202-0 Cellular and Molecular Neuroscience (1 Unit) Introduction to principles governing nervous system function at the cellular and molecular level.
 May not receive credit for both NEUROSCI 202-0 and BIOL_SCI 302-0.
-Prerequisites: BIOL_SCI 201-0 and must be a neuroscience major.
+Prerequisites: BIOL_SCI 201-0 (or NU Biology Placement Test) or BIOL_SCI 239-0.
 Natural Sciences Distro Area

 NEUROSCI 206-0 Systems and Behavioral Neuroscience (1 Unit) Introduction to the organization and function of brain systems and their role in generating behavior.
 Prerequisite: NEUROSCI 202-0 or NEUROSCI 311-0 or BIOL_SCI 302-0.
 Natural Sciences Distro Area